sekkabak/armory/README.md

 A list of things for me to get used to and fetch for every new machine

 # List
+- local python env file? (so that I will have all python extensions in one version and with all plugins)
 - tmux installation and config from gist
 - BURP + extensions as files
 - sliver